rdgarfinkel/mediacollection/README.md

 # change log
 - 2017.04.04
-  - On the videos section, I had included an if/then statement that would change the media type of entries to "Streaming" if there wasn't a media type option selected.
+  - Non-administrative/Administrative: On the videos section, I had included an if/then statement that would change the media type of entries to "Streaming" if there wasn't a media type option selected.
 This revision modifies this slightly, in that "Streaming" will only show if a streaming service is selected per entry, otherwise it won't show anything.
 - 2017.03.12
-  - Administration: with the 2017.03.12 update, the database changes broke the EAC/UPC/ISBN database generation, this is now fixed.
+  - Administrative: with the 2017.03.12 update, the database changes broke the EAC/UPC/ISBN database generation, this is now fixed.
 - 2017.03.10
-  - Administration: "media.cgi" file contains the following modifications/updates:
+  - Administrative: "media.cgi" file contains the following modifications/updates:
     - Thru the administration, you can now show/hide columns from view on the non-administrative pages.
 To edit these, navigate to the media type and now underneath the "Add by UPC/EAC/ISBN" links at the top, there is also a "Show/Hide Columns" link.
 Technically, this is integrated into the 'config' pages, so there's also a link to see the current state of each media type's available columns being hidden or shown.
     - There is now a "Purchased Date" column integrated into the database views for each media type.
 It can be hidden or shown.
   - Non-administrative: "index.cgi" file contains the following modifications/updates: